 The lighting provided for the mobile unit can be divided into either interior lighting, or exterior lighting.
-Below are explanations of the lighting systems installed in this unit.
+Listed below are explanations concerning the lighting provided.

 14.1 Emergency Lighting

 In the event that the main AC power fails, four dual beam emergency lights are provided.
 These lights will automatically illuminate when the main AC power is lost.
 They are located in the Staff Review Room, Control Room, Equipment Room and Procedure Room.
 The emergency lighting system is wired into a 120V AC electrical system that allows the lights internal circuitry to keep their batteries at 100% charge.
 The emergency lights will illuminate the exit doors and last for approximately 90 minutes.